February 1960

 people U Nu General Ne Win Nikita Khrushchev

 Soviet Premier Nikita Khrushchev visited Burma as part of a trip around Asia.
-The country was then under the 'Caretaker' government of General Ne Win.
+The country was then under the "Caretaker" government of General Ne Win.
 Khrushchev wrote in his memoir that he was very impressed with the welcome he received upon arrival.
+The New York Times, however, reported that Khrushchev was "welcomed cordially but with no great show of enthusiasm on his arrival in Rangoon".

-During the visits, USSR promised support to Burma as a gesture of goodwill.
-The agreement was that Soviet would provide assistance in rebuilding Burmese cities, Rangoon Technological Institute, Inya Lake Hotel and a hospital in Taunggyi and Burma would repay the same amount by supplying rice.
+During the visits, the USSR promised support to Burma as a gesture of goodwill.
+The agreement was that the Soviets would provide assistance in rebuilding Burmese cities, Rangoon Technological Institute, Inya Lake Hotel and a hospital in Taunggyi and that Burma would repay the same amount by supplying the USSR with rice.